u-train/docs/types/boolean.md

 end
 ```

-> Note: Keep in mind if `a` is false, it will still default anyways!
+> *Note*: Keep in mind if `a` is false, it will still default anyways!
 Be sure you do not care about this.

 Let's try another, conditional declarations.